Here is a list of my most used time-saving tips and tricks or just great looking features in RStudio.

 Alt + – to add assignment operator and Ctrl + Shift + M to add pipe operator

-Use Up or Cmd + Up to get code history
+Use Up key or Ctrl + Up key to get code history

 A great addition to History pane.